Welcome to the parish of St. Peter’s Halliwell

 Read more in this week’s newsletter.

-Our morning services from St. Peter’s Church are live-streamed and available to watch later on our YouTube channel.
+Our morning services from St. Peter’s Church are live-streamed (slides and audio, no live images) and are available to watch later on our YouTube channel.

 We meet every Sunday at 6.30pm in St. Peter’s Church and the reading and talk from this service is available on our YouTube channel.